maddymodd/webtorrent-desktop/README.md

 ### Privacy

-WebTorrent Desktop collects some basic usage stats to help us make the app better.
+WebTorrent collects some basic usage stats to help us make the app better.
 For example, we track how well the play button works.
 How often does it succeed?
 Time out?
 Show a missing codec error?